Saeed-7/sfviewpager/README.md

 # sfviewpager
-SFViewpager is a Customize View of Viewpager.
+SFViewpager is a customize view for viewpager in jar library.